OttieOtter

 Turkeys crossing the Sunflower Trail

 It was a sunny hike, though the Rojo Grande and Sunflower trails were supposed to be shady.
 I'd say the sun/shade ratio was about 80/20.
-The temperature warmed up to the low 90s after about 30 minutes into our hike.
-We were wishing that we had left a little earlier, but the scenery was beautiful nevertheless.
+The temperature warmed to the low 90s after about 30 minutes into our hike.
+We wished we had left a little earlier, but the scenery was magnificent.

-We made it back to our campsite in the late afternoon and positioned folding chairs under shade trees and enjoyed cold ale while we chatted about the things we saw along the trail.
+We returned to our campsite in the late afternoon, positioned folding chairs under shade trees, and enjoyed cold ale while we chatted about the things we saw along the trail.
 In the evening, we had steak and beans (cowboy food) for dinner and went to sleep early after a long day.

 Saturday

-We woke up pre-dawn (again) and left Palo Duro State Park to make it back to Abilene in time for the Abilene Beer Summit (ABS).
+We woke up pre-dawn (again) and left Palo Duro State Park to return to Abilene in time for the Abilene Beer Summit (ABS).

 Jack Rabbit Slims - Abilene Beer Summit

-The ranger, at the park's headquarters, noticed our shirts right away and asked us if we were planning to attend the Abilene Beer Summit.
+The ranger at the park's headquarters noticed our shirts right away and asked us if we were planning to attend the Abilene Beer Summit.
 We smiled and said, "Yes!
-We drove all the way from Colorado Springs for the event!"
+We drove from Colorado Springs for the event!"
 He smiled.
 We got campsite 56 right next to the one we had the week before.
-Abilene is a relatively small town and even though Abilene State Park is a few miles from town, it only took about 25 minutes to get to downtown Abilene and the ABS.
+Abilene is a relatively small town, and though Abilene State Park is a few miles from town, it only took about 25 minutes to get to downtown Abilene.

-We were happy to attend the Beer Summit this year, since we missed the Austin Beer Festival (also held in September) the last two years.
+We were happy to attend the Beer Summit this year since we missed the Austin Beer Festival (also held in September) two years in a row.
 There were 45 different brewers at the festival.
-Some of them had several beers to choose from.
-Needless to say, there was no way we could try them all in just one afternoon.
+Some of them had multiple beers to choose from.
+Nevertheless, there was no way we could try them all in just one afternoon.

 Sunday

-We woke up about 30 minutes after sunrise and made breakfast of bacon, eggs and toast, before we began preparing for our final journey home.
+We woke up about 30 minutes after sunrise and made our last bacon, eggs, and toast breakfast before preparing for our final journey home.

 What Next?

-Leave RV Camping Colorado Springs visit our homepage
+Leave RV Camping Colorado Springs and visit our homepage.